Wonderland (The Charlatans album): Release and promotion

-Wonderland was released on 10 September 2001 through Universal, while the US released happened the following day through MCA Records.
+Wonderland was released on 10 September 2001 through Universal, while the US release happened the following day through MCA Records.
 The band had planned to play six shows in the US, but they were cancelled following the September 11 terrorist attacks.
 In October 2001, they embarked on a tour across the UK.
 Though planned for release on 12 November 2001, "A Man Needs to Be Told" was released as the album's second single on 19 November 2001.
 Two versions were released on CD: the first with a radio edit of "A Man Needs to Be Told", the music video for the track, as well as "Shotgun" and a remix of "Ballad of the Band", while the second version included "All I Desire" and a live version of "Love Is the Key".
-The music video was directed by Kevin Godley, who convinced the band members to be suspended by harnesses upside for across a 15-hour filming shoot.
+The music video was directed by Kevin Godley, who convinced the band members to be suspended by harnesses upside down for a 15-hour filming shoot.
 They ended the year with a three-date arena tour with support from Starsailor.
 The band promoted the single with a signing session the following day at a HMV store in London.
 That same month, Rogers received cancer treatment, with more scheduled soon afterwards.
-In January 2002, the band toured across the US with Starsailor supporting again.
+In January 2002, the band toured across the US, with Starsailor supporting them again.
 In February 2002, the band played a one-off show as part of the NME's series of performances at the London Astoria throughout the month.
-They followed this up with a short Irish tour a few days later, and a trip to Japan.
+They followed this up with a short Irish tour a few days later and a trip to Japan.